Yaddy/DemoForGithub/README.md

 #Demo

-This is a demo repository to study more on Github.
+This is a demo repository to study about git and Github.